 Exam Board ‐ AQA

 60% - Portfolio of coursework taken from the three modules taught throughout the course.

 At the start of year 9 students will undertake an introductory unit which will focus on key skills for both practical and research work.

 40% - Controlled test ‐ 12 weeks preparatory period plus 10 hour exam.
 Students are given a paper with a choice of seven questions.
 They will choose ONE to develop into their final exam.

-Students will receive a grade for each data point except in year 7 where, as a low contact subject staff and students will require more time to build the necessary body of work for assessment.
+Students will receive a grade for four data points except in years 7 and 8 where, as a low contact subject staff and students will require more time to build the necessary body of work for assessment.